Scepter of Charles V: History

-Napoleon I wished to cement his connection to past rulers in order to legitimize his rule leading to the realization of the project to include in his coronation the ‘Honneurs de Charlemagne’ was entrusted to Vivant Denon, assisted by the goldsmith Martin-Guillaume Biennais and the young architect Joseph Gay.
-Denon, director of the Museum, kept the coronation instruments.
-At the same time the remaining parts of the sceptre were restored by Biennais for the coronation of Napoleon I, at the cost of restoration was 1,800 francs-or.
-During the restoration crown on the figure was altered and now bears a cross instead of a large pearl.
-In 1804, Biennais found only one eagle left on the throne and made three new ones.
+In 1804, Napoleon I, wishing to cement his connection to past rulers, began a project to include in his coronation the ‘Honneurs de Charlemagne’.
+This was entrusted to Vivant Denon, director of the Museum, assisted by the goldsmith Martin-Guillaume Biennais and the young architect Joseph Gay,at the cost of 1,800 francs-or.
+During the restoration the crown on the figure was altered and now bears a cross instead of a large pearl.
+Biennais found only one eagle left on the throne and made three new ones.
 (One of the eagles is now missing.)
-Three imitation emeralds replaced the diamonds that were at the centre of the clusters.
-Three glass stones replaced the real sapphires.
-The largest change in this restoration was the removal of enamel from the lily, most likely executed due to the poor condition it was in.
-However, they did not play a role in Napoleon’s Coronation; instead, Napoleon used the ‘Honneurs de l’Empereur’ which had been created for the occasion.
+Three imitation emeralds replaced the diamonds that were at the centre of the clusters, and three glass stones replaced the real sapphires.
+The fleur-de-lis was enameled in white in the past, as appears in depictions such as the Madonna of the Vic family by Frans Pourbus the Younger, but Biennais removed the enamel from the lily, most likely due to the poor condition it was in.
+The scepter's shaft was restored using what was until then a separate precious object, known as the staff of Guillaume de Roquémont, originally created in 1394.

+However, the Honneurs de Charlemagne did not play a role in Napoleon’s Coronation; instead, Napoleon used the ‘Honneurs de l’Empereur’ which had been created for the occasion.